 TECHNICAL ASSISTANCE AND TRAINING

 CPCA is committed to providing members with the training and technical assistance they need to effectively succeed in California’s managed care environment, to elevate the health center delivery model and system, and to effectively manage and improve the health of patients.
-Community health centers have regular access to information and programs on a variety of timely topics, i.e. state and federal regulatory compliance, leadership development, managed care, behavioral & oral health, operational efficiency, quality improvement, workforce recruitment & retention, payments and billing, facility licensing, emergency preparedness, and more.
+Community health centers have regular access to information and programs on a variety of timely topics, e.g. state and federal regulatory compliance, leadership development, managed care, behavioral and oral health, operational efficiency, quality improvement, workforce recruitment and retention, payments and billing, facility licensing, emergency preparedness, and more.
 We also offer regular day-long or multi-day training events such as the Quality Care Conference, the Chief Financial Officers Conference, and more.

 TECHNOLOGY MANAGEMENT AND SUPPORT

 CPCA assists member community health centers in keeping pace with the sweeping changes occurring in technology and information systems in health care.
 CPCA’s Technology (IS) expertise offers training and technical assistance to help health centers secure critical tools to be competitive and efficient in managing limited health care resources.
 Additionally, CPCA maximizes the partnerships developed with electronic health record vendors to offer technical assistance and training to member health centers on the use of the EHR such as hosted user groups for NextGen, eClinicalWorks, and Azara Healthcare: DRVS and Data Analytics Work Group.